 Catching sight of her reflection ghosted in the front window, she shivered.
 Déjà vu settled over her, background noise echoing with ambient tinny undertones of a premonition.
 She ran her tongue over her teeth to make sure none of the spinach from her early morning smoothie had gotten stuck in the annoying space between her two front teeth.
 She stuck her tongue out at the reflection and started laughing when Charlie, a resident homeless man stationed beside his overflowing cart across the street, stuck his tongue out back at her.
 It seemed raw and strange to see someone’s lips and tongue and face in public these days.

 Looking back down at her phone, she googled ‘Windigo.’
 Images popped up of a scary nightmare version of big foot with antlers, fangs and a rib cage pushing through its dead white flesh.
 “A cannibalistic monster that preys on the weak and socially disconnected.”
 Sounds like COVID…or us.
 Looking back out the window at Charlie, she contemplated.
 He was homeless, a nice harmless old guy but definitely down and out; a local collector of cans and other odd bits of junk.
 She watched as he trundled away, leaning down to scoop up a fallen treasure from the sidewalk.
-Is Windigo about getting rid of the virus or is it about the virus being used to get rid of us…what the freaking fuck did I get myself into?
+Is Windigo about getting rid of the lingering symptoms of the virus or is it about the virus being used to get rid of us…what the freaking fuck did I get myself into?

 Elaine saw him through the window before he saw her.
 Matty stopped and slipped some cash to Charlie.